-The success of a CRM project largely depends on the amount of planning and strategy that goes into the implementation.
-However, if things aren’t going well with CRM after it is launched, the principles of planning can still be applied to turn the implementation around.
+The success of a Dynamics 365 implementation project largely depends on the amount of planning and strategy that goes into the implementation.
+However, if things aren’t going well after it is launched, the principles of planning can still be applied to turn the implementation around.

 This chapter is designed to help the project manager, business analyst, business manager, or CRM champion who has been tasked with implementing CRM.
 You are not alone, and there is a lot you can learn from others who have implemented CRM systems before you.